-All securities shall be purchased and sold in a competitive environment.
+All securities shall be purchased and sold in a competitive environment and investment decisions will be made based on best execution.

 The Treasurer's Office will not do business with a firm which has, within any consecutive 48-month period following January 1, 1996, made a political contribution in an amount exceeding the limitations contained in Rule G-37 of the Municipal Securities Rulemaking Board, to the Treasurer, any member of the Board of Supervisors, or any candidate for those offices.